JuliaCon/www.juliacon.org/2022/tickets.md

 # JuliaCon 2022: Registration

 Tickets will be free, but registration is required to access the conference.
 Free registration will give you access to all the workshops and talks.
-We also ask that if you have the means, you "Buy" a ticket which will serve as a donation to the project.
-Donations are not required but go to support initiatives like Julia Summer of Code, D&I, Infra, the Julia Community Prize, and much more!
+We also ask that if you have the means, you "buy" a ticket which will serve as a donation to the project.
+Donations are not required but they support, among other things, the infrastructure to test, build, and ship Julia, and initiatives like Julia Summer of Code, D&I, and the Julia Community Prize!

 ~~~
 <div id="eventbrite-widget-container-265892129517"></div>